gluster/glusterdocs/index.md

 -  [Features](./Features/README.md) - Guides for the features in the new release.

--  [GlusterFS Tools](./GlusterFS Tools/README.md) - Guides for GlsuterFS tools.
+-  [GlusterFS Tools](./GlusterFS Tools/README.md) - Guides for GlusterFS tools.

 -  [Troubleshooting Guide](./Troubleshooting/README.md) - Guide for troubleshooting.